Assistant Professor in Bio-ethics (1.0 FTE)

 - a record (appropriate to career stage) of publications that demonstrates the ability to conduct research which is internationally recognized as meeting the standards of the field;

-- an interdisciplinary attitude: the willingness and abilities to contribute to the development of interdisciplinary teaching and research, particularly in the research focus areas described above;
+- an interdisciplinary attitude: the willingness and abilities to contribute to the development of interdisciplinary teaching and research, particularly in the research strategic themes and focus areas listed above;

 - an open and enthusiastic attitude: the willingness and abilities to contribute actively to the formation of learning communities of staff and students;